tetsuo/tetsuo.github.io/content/mailroom.md

     EXECUTE FUNCTION trg_before_account_insert ();
 ```

-##### Why not an after trigger?
+> ##### Why not an AFTER trigger?
+>

-While it may seem logical to create the token _after_ confirming the account's existence (since the token depends on the account), this approach has a critical flaw: if the token insertion fails, you could end up with an account that lacks a corresponding activation token, breaking downstream processes.
+> While it may seem logical to create the token _after_ confirming the account's existence (since the token is ultimately tied to the account), this approach has a critical flaw: if the token insertion fails, we could end up with an account that lacks a corresponding activation token, which would break downstream processes.
+>

-The `BEFORE` trigger ensures that token creation and account insertion are part of the same transaction, guaranteeing consistency.
-If token creation fails, the entire transaction rolls back, preventing the system from entering an invalid state.
+> The `BEFORE` trigger ensures that token creation and account insertion are part of the same transaction, guaranteeing the consistency we need.
+If token creation fails, the entire transaction will be rolled back, preventing the system from entering an invalid state.
+>

-This is why the `DEFERRABLE INITIALLY DEFERRED` constraint is applied to the `tokens` table.
+> This is why the `DEFERRABLE INITIALLY DEFERRED` constraint is applied to the `tokens` table.
 It allows a token to be inserted even before the associated account is created, provided both operations occur within the same transaction.

 ### 2. **Before account status change**